Email FacebookTwitterMenu burgerClose thin

 estate expenses paid by beneficiary

 Certain estate expenses are tax deductible on IRS Form 1041.
 The executor must file this form for estates that earn over $600 in income or have a nonresident alien as a beneficiary.
-The same rule applies to trustees who oversee a trust on behalf of one or more beneficiaries.
+This requirement also applies to trustees managing a trust for one or more beneficiaries.

 The IRS allows for a number of deductions for estate expenses, including: